andrewyounucsd/League-of-Legends-Analysis/README.md

 ></iframe>

 Because the p-value is much larger than a standard significance level (e.g., 0.05), we fail to reject the null hypothesis.
 This indicates there is no evidence that the missingness of `atakhans` depends on side.
 In other words, missingness appears evenly distributed between Blue and Red sides, further supporting the conclusion that the missingness is structural rather than driven by gameplay factors.

+## Hypothesis Testing

+To investigate whether securing Atakhan is associated with match outcomes in professional League of Legends games, we conducted a permutation test comparing win rates between teams that secured Atakhan and teams that did not.

+Null Hypothesis: The probability of winning a match is the same for teams that secure Atakhan and teams that do not secure Atakhan.
+Any observed difference in win rates is due to random chance

+Alternative Hypothesis: The probability of winning a match differs between teams that secure Atakhan and teams that do not secure Atakhan.

+We used the difference in win rates between the two groups (teams that secured Atakhan minus teams that did not) as the test statistic.
+This statistic is appropriate because our research question directly asks whether securing Atakhan is associated with a higher likelihood of winning, and win rate is a natural and interpretable measure of match success.
+We used a significance level of 0.05.